zeta-chain/node/docs/cli/zetacored/zetacored_tx_authority_add-authorization.md

 # tx authority add-authorization

-add a new authorization or update the policy of an existing authorization.Policy type can be 0 for groupEmergency, 1 for groupOperational, 2 for groupAdmin
+Add a new authorization or update the policy of an existing authorization.
+Policy type can be 0 for groupEmergency, 1 for groupOperational, 2 for groupAdmin.

 ```
 zetacored tx authority add-authorization [msg-url] [authorized-policy] [flags]